Central heating and cooling

-In most cases, central air conditioning refers to either a split-system air conditioner or a heat pump, which both have an outdoor and indoor unit.
+In most cases, central air conditioning refers to a split-system air conditioner or a heat pump, both have an outdoor and indoor unit.
 The indoor and outdoor units work together to distribute cool air through a system of ducts in your home.
-Together, they are composed of five main parts: a thermostat, an outdoor unit (which holds a fan, condenser, and condenser coil), an indoor unit (which holds a fan and evaporator coil), copper tubes that connect the outdoor and indoor units, and ductwork throughout the home.
-While a split-system AC only cools, a heat pump can reverse the flow of refrigerant to heat the home, so the process works in reverse (more on that later!).
+Together, they are composed of five main parts: a thermostat, an outdoor unit (holds a fan, condenser, and condenser coil), an indoor unit (holds a fan and evaporator coil), copper tubes that connect the outdoor and indoor units, and ductwork throughout the home.
+While a split-system AC only cools, a heat pump can reverse the flow of refrigerant to heat the home, so the process works in reverse.

 A packaged air conditioner is the final type of central cooling.
 A packaged unit works the same way as a split system AC or heat pump, except the whole unit sits outside the house; there is no equipment inside the home.
 The packaged unit takes air from your house through the return ductwork, cools it, and then supplies it back to the house through a second set of ductworks, called the supply ductwork.